jujupuprulz/tina-lee-real-estate/README.md

 # Tina Lee Real Estate Website

-A professional and modern real estate website for Tina Lee.
+A professional and modern real estate website for Tina Lee, featuring real property data from a free real estate API.

 ## Overview

 This website is designed to showcase Tina Lee's real estate services and property listings.
 It features a clean, modern design with responsive layouts that work well on all devices.
+The website connects to a real estate API to display actual property listings.

 ## Features

 - **Homepage**: Featuring a hero section with property search, featured listings, services, testimonials, and a call-to-action.
 - **Properties Page**: Browse all property listings with filtering options.
-- **Property Details Page**: View detailed information about individual properties.
+- **Property Details Page**: View detailed information about individual properties with similar property suggestions.
 - **About Page**: Learn about Tina Lee's background, credentials, and values.
-- **Contact Page**: Get in touch with Tina Lee through a contact form or find contact information.
+- **Contact Page**: Get in touch with Tina Lee through a contact form or find contact information with an interactive map.

 ## Files and Structure